Joakim Alexandersson names 23-member squad for AFC U17 Women's Asian Cup Qualifiers - www.lokmattimes.com

 Joakim Alexandersson names 23-member squad for AFC U17 Women's Asian Cup Qualifiers

-New Delhi, Oct 6 Indian U17 women's team head coach Joakim Alexandersson has named a 23-member squad for ...
+New Delhi [India], October 6 : Indian U17 women's team head coach Joakim Alexandersson has named a 23-member squad ...

-New Delhi, Oct 6 Indian U17 women's team head coach Joakim Alexandersson has named a 23-member squad for the AFC U17 Women's Asian Cup China 2026 Qualifiers, scheduled to take place from October 13 to 17 in Bishkek, Kyrgyzstan.
+New Delhi [India], October 6 : Indian U17 women's team head coach Joakim Alexandersson has named a 23-member squad for the AFC U17 Women's Asian Cup China 2026 Qualifiers, scheduled to be held between October 13 and 17 in Bishkek, Kyrgyzstan, as per the AIFF website.

-Placed in a three-team Group G, India will face the hosts Kyrgyzstan on October 13 and Uzbekistan on October 17.
-Both matches will be held at the Dolen Omurzakov Stadium.
+Placed in Group G, India will face the hosts, the Kyrgyz Republic, on October 13 and Uzbekistan on October 17.
+Both games will be played at the Dolen Omurzakov Stadium.
+The group winners will qualify for the 12-team final tournament in China next year.

-The 27 teams are divided into eight groups — three of four teams each, and five of three.
-They will compete in the Qualifiers through a single round-robin centralised league format.

-The eight group winners will advance to the 10th edition of the Finals, where they will be joined by the four AFC representatives from the FIFA U17 Women’s World Cup 2025 who have automatically qualified — DPR Korea, Japan, Korea Republic, and China — to form a 12-team line-up, four more than the previous edition.

-After winning the SAFF U17 Women's Championship in Bhutan in August, the Young Tigresses continued their training camp in Bengaluru before relocating to Goa.
-They will arrive in Bishkek on Tuesday, October 7, six days before the first match, to acclimatise to the relatively cooler weather in Kyrgyzstan.
+After winning the SAFF U-17 Women's Championship in Bhutan in August, the Young Tigresses continued their training camp in Bengaluru before shifting base to Goa.
+They will arrive in Bishkek on Tuesday, October 7, six days before the first match, to help acclimatise to the relatively cooler weather in the Kyrgyz capital.

-India last took part in the AFC U17 Women’s Asian Cup in 2005.
-The Young Tigresses will aim to script history by qualifying for the continental stage for the first time through the qualifiers.

 Goalkeepers: Munni, Surajmuni Kumari, Thameena Fathima.